-In this post, we’ll look at great customer services leading to huge growth, embracing this with Khaos Control Cloud and turning the negative of returns into the positive of sales.
+In this post, we’ll look at how great customer service can reduce returns, leading to huge growth.
+Embracing this with Khaos Control Cloud and turning the negative of returns into the positive of sales.

 One of the first eCommerce start-ups, Amazon, survived the dot-com bubble, and a more than 90% fall in stock price, to rocket on to vast success with Amazon Prime, Amazon Video and Amazon Web Services.
 In the next decade, it stands a great chance of becoming the world’s first trillion-dollar company.